 Ferries leave from the Port of Piraeus in Athens.
 It's not near the city centre, so you may need to take into account travel time from the area in Athens where you are staying.
 If your ferry leaves early in the morning, take the metro to Piraeus the day before and stay there overnight to be safe.

 We took Blue Star Ferries from Athens to the Cyclades.
-This ferry route stops at Paros and then Naxos, where we got off, before continuing on to Mykonos.
+This ferry stops at Mykonos as well as the popular islands of Paros and Naxos.
 There are faster ferries available and are priced accordingly.

 Ferries to Santorini depart from Mykonos daily.

 The overnight ferry from Santorini to Rhodes takes between eight and 15 hours, depending on which ferry you take.
 Cabins are expensive, but definitely worth it if you don't want to spend your first day on Rhodes recovering from the journey.

 From Rhodes, we get a relatively short ferry to Fethiye in Turkey

 The Greek islands are really are worth the hype.
 Tourists have been visiting these places for a very long time and it shows.
 One of the best things about visiting the Greek islands is that you can have completely different experiences, depending on which island you visit.
 Each destination has a wonderful sense of identity and personality, and there's something for every travel budget.